chatox/networks-science-course/README.md

 * :mortar_board: [Evaluation rules](upf/upf-evaluation.md) for course at UPF.
 * :calendar: [Calendar](upf/upf-calendar.md) for course at UPF.

-This course was adapted for online learning in 2020.
-The main changes are that theory lessons are divided into smaller modules, there is only one midterm exam instead of two, no two-people assignments are requested, and individual practices are a little bit longer but more time is given to complete them.
+This course will be delivered face to face in 2021, although it was adapted for online learning in 2020.
+The main changes were that theory lessons are divided into smaller modules, there is only one midterm exam instead of two, no two-people assignments are requested, and individual practices are a little bit longer but more time is given to complete them.

 ## Acknowledgments